Liliuokalani – Reflections of Our Queen

 USA Color, English.
 TRT 56 min

-Under constant threat of losing their land to corporate agriculture and federal government con-trol, Native Hawaiians in a small rocky corner of land called “Papakolea” petitioned Congress to protect their homesteads under the Hawaiian Homes Commission Act (1920).
-Their appeal, ini-tiated by the women of this small squatters community, struggled against poverty and racism to win the support of Franklin Delano Roosevelt and the U.S. Congress.
-The film introduces us to the elders who made this homestead possible, told in a straight forward story of their struggle and determination.
+Under constant threat of losing their land to corporate agriculture and federal government control, Native Hawaiians in a small rocky corner of land called “Papakolea” petitioned Congress to protect their homesteads under the Hawaiian Homes Commission Act (1920).
+Their appeal, initiated by the women of this small squatters community, struggled against poverty and racism to win the support of Franklin Delano Roosevelt and the U.S. Congress.
+The film introduces us to the elders who made this homestead possible, shared in the most authentic personalized style befitting their quiet struggle and determination.
 Lee connects events of the past with the political and social conflicts of today’s Native Hawaiians who continue to fight for rights to their lands.
 Edited by Sandi Guthrie, sound design by Kent Gibson, original music composed by Joseph Vitarelli.
-Directed and co-written by Edgy Lee, with Emmy Award winning writer, Saul Landau; and two-time Academy Award winning cinematographer, Haskell Wexler (Executive Producer).
+Directed and co-written by Edgy Lee, with Emmy Award winning writer, Saul Landau; and two-time Academy Award winning cinematographer, the late Haskell Wexler (Executive Producer), produced for the Institute for Cinema Studies.

 The Levi Report